Semantic Segmentation with a Sparse Convolutional Neural Network for Event Reconstruction in MicroBooNE: Pixel Weighting

 where $w_i$ is the weight defined for each pixel, $\vec{l}_i$ is the label vector of pixel $i$ (e.g., (1,0,0,0,0) for a HIP) and $\vec{P}_i$ is the scores vector for pixel $i$ (e.g., (0.8,0.2,0,0,0) for 80\% HIP and 20\% MIP).

 The sum of two types of weighting is assigned to each pixel: \textbf{cluster weighting} and \textbf{vertex weighting} (see Fig.~\ref{fig:weight}). \begin{itemize} \item \textbf{Cluster weighting:} large clusters contain many pixels.
 This makes it easier to correctly label them, as they contain more information.
 Moreover, labeling a large cluster correctly reduces the loss function by a significant amount (proportional to the number of pixels in the cluster).
 Therefore, small clusters should be treated with more care to prevent the loss function from being governed by one correctly labeled big cluster.
 We apply a cluster weight that is inversely proportional to the size of the cluster in the range of $(0.02$ -- $2)\times 10^{-2}$. \item \textbf{Vertex Weighting:} pixels at the center of a cluster are easier to identify, as they cannot be confused by other pixels in their close vicinity.
-On the other hand, pixels near a cluster labeled as a ``different class'' are the most difficult to recognize and impact the vertex reconstruction algorithm~\cite{Abratenko:2020wum} (the next stage of the DL-LEE analysis) dramatically.
+On the other hand, pixels near a cluster labeled as a ``different class'' are the most difficult to recognize and impact the vertex reconstruction algorithm~\cite{Abratenko:2020wum} (the next stage of the DL-LEE analysis) dramatically (e.g., near a vertex of a proton and a muon it is harder to distinguish exactly which pixel is associated with the proton and which with the muon).
 We apply a vertex weight of 0.02 to pixels within a three-pixel distance from a pixel from a different class, and vertex weight of zero to all other pixels. \end{itemize}